 Just last week, I ran into another couple of students I had when I taught middle school.
 One in particular I had come across in town a few times over the years.
 He had been in my music class, I had coached him in basketball and he even joined my chorus in his last year at the school.
 (I think just to bug me!)
 Now he is 28 and looked like he had been having a rough time.
 After the three of us talked for a bit and got caught up, we talked a little deeper on how things were going.
 I could tell that seeing me was a refreshing moment, knowing that after all these years, I still care.
 That student is one of my starfish.

 One day in the grocery store, I ran into a former student.
 He was all grown up and on his own.
 After some small talk, told me that I was the reason he made it through middle school.
 That I had helped him with how one certain teacher portrayed him.
 I, according to him, gave him some sort of validation in the hallway when the other teacher was watching and he distinctly remembered her being more respectful to him in class after that.
 I didn’t recall the incident at all, but it clearly made a difference to him.
-Having him tell me that was just so gratifying.
+Having him tell me that was very gratifying.
 That student is one of my starfish.